TeachBooks/Manual/book/intro/template.md

 Now, let's start making a book.
 Therefore, we've made a template on GitHub which covers most of the technical steps required to have your book online.
 How to start using the template is explained in the `README` of the template, which is shown on the homepage of the template: https://github.com/TeachBooks/template.
 Please follow the steps provided there.
 When you're done, come back here!

 ## Let's practice!
+You should have your book now online on something like `<your_username>.github.io/<book>`.

+Getting used to the syntax of writing in a Jupyter Book can be a bit daunting at the start.
+Therefore, exercises are included in the template you used took!
+You can go over them and look at the results online.